Azure/cloud-scale-data-for-devs-guide/docs/scaling-in-cosmos-db.md

 # Scaling in Azure Cosmos DB

-*Azure Cosmos DB* offers *serverless* and *provisioned throughput* scaling.
-Serverless scalability works well with intermittent workloads.
-In the upcoming demo however we give you an example of provisioned throughput.
+Azure Cosmos DB works with scaling throughput in two ways: provisioned throughput, which is used in the demo, and serverless.

-At the time that you create your database, you need to decide whether to use provisioned throughput or serverless scaling.
+At the time that you create your database, you must decide whether to use provisioned throughput or serverless scaling.

 ![Screenshot that shows the New Database page with Provision throughput selected.](media/scaling-in-cosmos-db/provision-throughput-selected.png)

-Serverless scalability is coupled with *Azure Functions* and other [Azure serverless](https://azure.microsoft.com/solutions/serverless/) solutions.
-With serverless, you pay on a per-hour basis rather than in RUs.
-Serverless accounts aren't geo-redundant, because they're limited to a single region.
+Serverless scalability works well with intermittent workloads, and is coupled with Azure Functions and other [Azure serverless](https://azure.microsoft.com/solutions/serverless/) offerings.
+With serverless scalability, you pay on a per-hour basis rather than on RU/s.
+Serverless accounts aren't geo-redundant, as they're limited to one region.

 With provisioned throughput, scale settings are configured at the container level.
 There are two options for scaling container throughput:

 - Manual
 - Autoscale

-The **Manual** setting for scaling your containers gives you control to set the throughput of the container.
-This works best when you have a consistent, steady workload.
+The Manual setting for scaling your containers gives you control to set the throughput of the container.
+This setting works best when for a consistent, steady workload.
 When you configure a container for manual throughput, you need to set the desired throughput.
-In our example, we set scaling to 400 RUs and it consistently stays at 400 RUs.
+In our example, we set scaling to 400 RU/s and it consistently stays at 400 RU/s.
 If the workload gets heavier, we need to adjust the setting manually.

 ![Screenshot that shows the manual scale settings.](media/scaling-in-cosmos-db/manual-scale-settings.png)

-The **Autoscale** setting works best in cases when traffic ebbs and flows.
-If you choose Autoscale for your container, you need to specify a maximum number of RUs for the resource.
-Your Azure Cosmos DB container can scale from 10% of max RUs to the max RUs.
+The Autoscale setting works best in cases when traffic ebbs and flows.
+If you choose Autoscale for your container, you need to specify a maximum number of RU/s for the resource.
+Your Azure Cosmos DB container can scale from 10% of maximum RU/s to the maximum RU/s.

 ## Learn more